jjungmincho/til/command-line/push.md

 # How to push code to github
+0. Make sure your current working directory is where you want to push code to github.
+To check: `pwd`
 1. To check the current git status: `git status`
 2. To tell git to add **all** the files that have been changed to github: `git add -A`
 3. To add some notes about what you are pushing: `git commit -m "write your message here"`